Nothing excites me more than getting new toys for my garage, but getting excited about a new garage door opener is tough.

 Coming in second place is the Chamberlain RJO20 opener.
-This is Chamberlain’s premier side mount opener that comes equipped with top-tier features and accessories.
+This is Chamberlain’s premier side mount opener with top-tier features and accessories.

-The RJO20 takes a lot of technology from LiftMaster, since both garage door opener brands are owned by the same company.
+The RJO20 takes a lot of technology from LiftMaster, which makes sense.

-The Chamberlain RJO20 makes it’s way on this list because it’s so similar to the LiftMaster 8500.
-However it adds Wi-Fi connectivity for the same price.
+The Chamberlain RJO20 is on this list because it’s similar to the LiftMaster 8500.
+However, it adds Wi-Fi connectivity for the same price.

-Since it connects to Wi-Fi, you can control your garage door right from Chamberlain’s smartphone app.
-That means you can open or close it with the click of a button.
-You can also set a schedule of when you want your door and lights to turn on and off.
+Since it connects to Wi-Fi, you can control your garage door from Chamberlain’s smartphone app.
+That means you can open or close it with a button.
+You can also schedule when you want your door and lights to turn on and off.

 If you’re trying to create a smart, connected home, the Chamberlain RJO2 also syncs with other smart devices.

-Like most other garage door openers, it includes security features that prevents the door from closing on top of obstructions like toys or lounging pets.
-It also guards against forced openings with the included dead-bolt.
+Like many garage door openers, it includes security features that prevent the door from closing on top of obstructions like toys or lounging pets.
+It also guards against forced openings with the included deadbolt.